Zabir-A/Background-Remover-V2/README.md

-A simple flask app to remove the background of an image with [Rembg](https://github.com/danielgatis/rembg)
+This is a simple Flask web application that utilizes Rembg to remove the background of an image.

-Based on https://github.com/codediodeio/rembg-webapp-tutorial with some modifications
+It is based on the tutorial found at codediodeio/rembg-webapp-tutorial with some modifications

 ## Application Demo
 ![Alt text](demo.gif)

 Simply drag and drop an image or browse from files, wait for the application to process and it will download.

-## Running application locally
+## Running the application locally

 1. Clone: https://github.com/Zabir-A/Background-Remover-V2/
 2. Clone: https://github.com/danielgatis/rembg/releases/download/v0.0.0/u2net.onnx into project directory